In the guide

 When ordering by telephone, the member of staff can either invite the customer to ask about allergenic ingredients (by reading out the in-store allergen statement, for example) or by telling the customer that the information is available on the website.

-If a customer asks for allergen information you should follow the advice above in relation to an allergens file.
+If a customer asks for allergen information, it is best practice to follow the advice above in relation to an allergens file.

-You must provide allergen information when the food is delivered to the customer; this may be verbally through signposting but best practice is to provide the information in writing.
-This can be done by providing an allergen breakdown, giving a menu that lists the allergens, or using stickers that specify what allergens are present (widely available from wholesalers).
+You must provide allergen information when the food is delivered to the customer; this may be verbally through signposting, but best practice is to provide the information in writing.
+This can be done by providing an allergen breakdown, giving a menu that lists the allergens, or using stickers that specify the allergens that are present (widely available from wholesalers).

-Always make sure that delivered foods containing allergens are kept separate from other foods to avoid cross-contamination.
+To avoid cross-contamination, you must ensure that delivered foods containing allergens are kept separate from other foods.

-If you rely on delivery staff to provide allergen information then you are relying on them to protect your customer from harm or death.
-You must consider whether the person is reliable, capable of doing the job correctly, and whether they have been given the necessary training to do so.
+If you rely on delivery staff to provide allergen information, you are relying on them to protect your customer from harm or death.
+Consider whether the person is reliable, capable of doing the job correctly and whether they have been given the necessary training to do so.

 Allergen-free requests

-If you agree to produce the meal you have to ensure that the meal is free of the allergenic ingredient.
+If you agree to produce the meal, you must ensure that the meal is free of the allergenic ingredient.
 You must also ensure that the food is not contaminated with the allergen in question.
-This means that knives, ladles, bowls, chopping blocks, work surfaces, staff clothing, hands, etc all have to be thoroughly cleaned so that they cannot transfer traces of the allergen to the food.
+This means that knives, ladles, bowls, chopping blocks, work surfaces, staff clothing, hands, etc must all be thoroughly cleaned so that they cannot transfer traces of the allergen to the food.

 Preventing contamination

-There are certain practical steps you can take to avoid accidental contamination with allergens, which include:
+There are certain practical steps you can take to avoid accidental contamination with allergens, including:

 • having separate kitchen areas, chopping blocks, utensils, pans, etc for the preparation of foods containing allergens